po1sigala/live/01-Class-Content/01-HTML-Git-CSS-dev/01-Activities/08-Stu_Attributes/README.md

 Work with a partner to implement the following user story:

-* As a developer, I want to add global attributes to my HTML elements for use with CSS.
+* As a developer, I want to add global attributes to my HTML elements so that I can add styling with CSS.

 ## Acceptance Criteria